Visit the institution website for COVID‑19 updates

 Months of entry

-The MSc Behavioural Economics and Finance combines the intellectual rigour of a standard MSc in Economics with the insights stemming from the intersection of economics, social psychology and cognition.
+- Combine the intellectual rigour of a standard MSc in Economics with insights stemming from the intersection of economics, social psychology and cognition

-This programme provides the quantitative training of standard microeconomics, with a thorough grounding in the research methodology behind experimental economics, whether applied to laboratory studies, or to field experiments.
-It also provides the statistical training required to analyse and interpret data from experiments.
+- Gain a thorough grounding in the research methodology behind experimental economics, and the statistical training to analyse and interpret data from experiments

 Information for international students